simplworld/simpl.world.website/_posts/2021-05-17-load-run-data-on-demand.md

 ## Summary

 Loading run data on demand can speed up rendering of leader pages.
-Not all games will need this feature, so it can be added late in the development cycle if leaders with large numbers of large runs begin experiencing sluggish page rendering.
+Not all games will need this feature.
+It can be added late in the development cycle if leaders with large numbers of runs experience sluggish page rendering.